peter-szrnka/give-my-secret/README.md

-# Give My Secret (under development!)
+# Give My Secret

-Give My Secret is a credential storage application, that stores secrets, passwords and other text based credentials in a secure and reliable way by encrypting them with keystores that you provide.
+Give My Secret is a super simple credential storage application that stores secrets, passwords and other text based credentials in a secure and reliable way by encrypting them with keystores that you provide - or you can generate if you need.
 It's easy to configure, numerous ready-to-go configurations available for all supported databases.

 # Getting started

-Give My Secret is available as a Docker image, you can easily pull it from **GitHub Container Registry**(ghcr.io) by running the following command:
+Give My Secret is available as a Docker image, you can pull it from **GitHub Container Registry**(ghcr.io) by running the following command:
 > docker pull ghcr.io/peter-szrnka/give-my-secret:latest

 To start a new container instance, you have to set up a bunch of **[environment properties](PROPERTIES.md)**.
-I recommend to not utilize the Docker image from scratch, if you open the "**[batch-files](batch-files/README.md)**" sub folder, you can find many ready-to-go configurations for all available database providers written in Docker Compose format.
+I recommend to not utilize the Docker image from scratch, if you open the "**[batch-files](batch-files/README.md)**" sub folder, you can find many configurations for all available database providers written in Docker Compose format.

 # Features